 Now, the shopping in Rotterdam is fantastic but one stand out shop is certainly Granny’s Finest.
 Bear with me, I know it might not sound like the hippest joint in town, but the story behind this store is remarkable.
 Chatting so passionately about his business, the owner, Niek, described how when visiting his grandparents in a care home he met an elderly person who was knitting but said that they had nobody to knit for.
 Pulling on his heartstrings, Niek set to work in building Granny’s Finest, who now sell top quality woollen products that are hand knitted by “grannies”, who get to work in creating the products designed by the company’s top design team.
 The company provides a fantastic social opportunity for the grannies and they even put a label on each product to tell the buyer who made their product.
 But the most important thing – the products are all absolutely fantastic, top quality, and a variety of wonderful designs.
 The perfect winter wardrobe accessory.
 Made with such love!

 With so many wonderful designers calling Rotterdam home, from VICO footwear to the quirky bags from Susan Bijl that you’ll spot on cyclists across the city, you can easily grab yourself some unique goodies to take back home!
+Here they really scream about their independents, that’s where the focus is.
+They’re not hidden away, or in a single creative quarter, the city is alive with their creative talent and it brings such a buzz along with it.

 So what about the food & drink?
 Our 2 top tips come in the form of the Rotterdam Market Hall, because you know how much we love street food, and The Suicide Club!
 The Market Hall is an indoor trove of foodie treats from the fresh pasta bar to meatballs, you’ll be spoilt for choice.
 Housed in a striking building like a large airport hangar, it’s based in the fantastic architectural Blaak area looking over the Cube houses.
+As with Eindhoven’s Gourmet Food Hall they’re embracing foodie start-ups, offering them permanent trading space, and the locals flock to it.

 As The Beautiful South said, “this could be Rotterdam or anywhere…”, but that’s not strictly true.
 With a unique vibe, fantastically creative talent pool, foodie delights and a beautifully scenic centre, this certainly couldn’t be anyway, it could only be Rotterdam.